-Section 4 of HRSA's SF-424 Application Guide provides instructions for the budget, budget narrative, staffing plan and personnel requirements, assurances, certifications, etc. You must submit the information outlined in the Application Guide in addition to the program-specific information below.
+Section 4 of HRSA's SF-424 Application Guide provides general instructions for the budget, budget narrative, staffing plan and personnel requirements, assurances, certifications, etc. You must submit the information outlined in the HRSA SF-424 Application Guide in addition to the program-specific information below.
 You are responsible for reading and complying with the instructions included in HRSA's SF-424 Application Guide except where instructed in the NOFO to do otherwise.
 You must submit the application in the English language and in the terms of U.S. dollars (45 CFR § 75.111(a)).

-See Section 8.5 of the Application Guide for the Application Completeness Checklist.
+See Section 8.5 of the HRSA SF-424 Application Guide for the Application Completeness Checklist.

-Application Page Limit
+Application Page Limitation

-The total size of all uploaded files included in the page limit shall not exceed the equivalent of 50 pages when printed by HRSA.
-The page limit includes the project and budget narratives, attachments, and letters of commitment and support required in the Application Guide and this NOFO.
+The total size of all uploaded files included in the page limit shall be no more than the equivalent of 50 pages when printed by HRSA.
+The page limit includes the project and budget narratives, and attachments required in the Application Guide and this NOFO.

 Please note: Effective April 22, 2021, the abstract is no longer an attachment that counts in the page limit.
-The abstract is the standard form "Project Abstract Summary."
-Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
-Note: If you use an OMB-approved form that is not included in the workspace application package for HRSA-21-117, it may count against the page limit.
+The abstract is the standard form (SF) "Project\Abstract Summary."
+Standard OMB-approved forms included in the workspace application package do not count in the page limit.
+If you use an OMB-approved form that is not included in the workspace application package for HRSA-22-163, it may count against the page limit.
 Therefore, we strongly recommend you only use Grants.gov workspace forms associated with this NOFO to avoid exceeding the page limit.
-Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.
+Additionally, Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.

 It is therefore important to take appropriate measures to ensure your application does not exceed the specified page limit.
 Any application exceeding the page limit of 50 will not be read, evaluated, or considered for funding.

-Applications must be complete, within the maximum specified page limit, and validated by Grants.gov under the correct funding opportunity number prior to the deadline.
+Applications must be complete, within the maximum specified page limit, and validated by Grants.gov under HRSA-22-163 before the deadline.